 I pick a category and just start listing off as many things as I can, breathing deeply with each item.
-For example, you could choose fruit as your category and just list as many fruits you can think of until you’re feeling calm.
+For example, you can choose fruit as your category and list as many fruits as you can think of until you are feeling calm.

 Other methods you can try are:

-- Draw, doodle, or color: adult coloring books are becoming more and more popular for a reason; they offer a wonderful distraction and have a beautiful, colorful result.
+- Draw, doodle, or color.
+Adult coloring books are becoming more popular for a reason: they offer a wonderful distraction and have a beautiful, colorful result.

-While these tips work for me, sometimes in the intensity of the moment, it’s hard to align your focus on what you’re doing or which methods work for you.
-That’s why coping cards are so beneficial; it’s a visual reminder (or several) of the steps to take to help bring you back down.
+While these tips work for me, sometimes in the intensity of the moment it is hard to align your focus on what you are doing or which methods work for you.
+That’s why coping cards are so beneficial: they are a visual reminder (or several) of the steps to take to help bring you back down.

 A coping card is a physical reminder of your management techniques that help you in the event of an anxiety attack or an oncoming attack.
 You can write it out on a business card and keep it with your or design it online and print it.

-It doesn’t have to be a single card, either; you may find it helpful to have a few cards on a ring, each with a coping tip, an image, an affirmation, or a combination of things.
+It doesn’t have to be a single card either.
+You may find it helpful to have a few cards on a ring, each with a coping tip, an image, affirmation or a combination of things.

 Create an album of photos on your phone that improve your mood or help to calm you.
 Start a board on Pinterest of coping techniques that can keep you on track and can act like a digital coping card.